Prime Minister of Iraq

 The prime minister of the Republic of Iraq is the foremost executive of the Iraqi government and the commander-in-chief of the Iraqi Armed Forces.
 The premier is responsible for the general policy of the state and directs the Council of Ministers, with the power to dismiss and name any senior executive, including ministers and generals.
-In addition to the armed forces, the premier has direct authority over all of those intelligence and security agencies under the jurisdiction of the Office of the Prime Minister, such as the Iraqi Counter Terrorism Service and the Iraqi National Intelligence Service.
+In addition to the MoD armed forces, the premier has direct authority over all of those intelligence and security agencies under the jurisdiction of the Office of the Commander in Chief, such as the CTS and the INIS.

+Under the informally adopted ethno-sectarian quota system known as Muhasasa, the position of prime minister is reserved for a Shia Muslim.

-On 27 October 2022, Mohammed Shia' al-Sudani became the incumbent prime minister.
+On 14 May 2026, Ali al-Zaidi became the prime minister.

 History

 The prime minister was originally an appointed office, subsidiary to the head of state, and the nominal leader of the Iraqi parliament.
 Under the 2005 constitution the prime minister is the country's active executive authority.
 Nouri al-Maliki (formerly Jawad al-Maliki) was selected to be prime minister on 21 April 2006.
 On 14 August 2014, al-Maliki agreed to step down as prime minister of Iraq to allow Haider al-Abadi to take his place.
 On 25 October 2018, Adil Abdul-Mahdi was sworn into office five months after the 2018 elections until his resignation in 2019.
 He was once again appointed, this time as a caretaker prime minister due to political dispute.
 Abdul-Mahdi was replaced by Mustafa Al-Kadhimi, who was approved by the parliament on 7 May 2020.
 Al-Kadhimi was replaced by Al-Sudani after the 2021 Iraqi parliamentary election.